CAA DNS Records

 IN CAA 0 issue "comodoca.com"

 Domain owners are able to add multiple CAA records to the DNS, to allow multiple certificate authorities to issue certificates for the respective domain name.
+Adding a CAA-record isn't obligatory, while checking the records by the CA's is mandatory.

 What are the advantages of CAA?